nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 1. Mechant app initiates the process by requesting the presentation of an A2Pay.
 2. Activate the EUDI Wallet and authenticate user.
-3. Review payment details and
+3. Review payment details
-4. Approve the transaction by providing biometrics.
+4. Authorize the transaction by providing biometrics.
 5. Query status of the payment.
 6. Final payment status on the wallet.
 7. Final payment status on merchant app.